 One of those, Muhammad Buronkar, admitted he was excited: “It will be fun, I will meet new people and learn new skills.
 It will be an excellent experience and will be good on my CV.”

-Photo: Pleckgate students Muhammad Buronkar, Maariya Kapadia, Haleemah Jassat and Muzaffar Bandarkar with NCS’s Aftab Asghar, Safiyya Musa and Phillipa Murphy
+Photo: Pleckgate pupils Muhammad Buronkar, Maariya Kapadia, Haleemah Jassat and Muzaffar Bandarkar with NCS’s Aftab Asghar, Safiyya Musa and Phillipa Murphy